SegunOwoeye/Margin_Trading_Algorithm/README.md

 # Margin_Trading_Algorithm

-Margin Trading Algorithm is a Private python library for the Automated Trading of Crypto Currencies in the Binance Exchange using Margin trading.
+Margin Trading Algorithm 2.0 is a python library for the Automated Trading of Crypto Currencies in the Binance Exchange using Margin trading.
+This is an outdated library and a 3.0 version of the program is being built.

 ## Running on Windows OS